teslapriya/Rednoise-Due-to-Interstellar-Medium-in-the-Pulsar-Data/README.md

 # RedNoise
-This project is aimed to develope an algorithm for FPGA accelerator so that it can filter out rednoise from the pulsar data which we will receive.
+This project is aimed to develope an algorithm for Intel Agilex FPGA Accelerator so that it can reduce red noise from the pulsar search data.